brilliantbadger/supersecret-LMcodequest-guide/Arrays/README.md

 >***NOTE:*** *Make sure all the elements in the list you are converting to integers CAN be converted to integers.
 If you try to convert a non-integer value to an integer, you will be met with a "ValueError" error.*

 ## Converting ALL Integer Elements to Strings

-Need to convert all the elements in a list from integers to strings?
-Check this out!

 ```py
 newList = [1, 2, 3, 4, 5]